 The Black Project by Gareth Brookes

 One of my resolutions for 2017 was to give graphic novels another chance.
 This was the reason why I bought The Black Project.
-I have seen Jen Campbell rave about it on her Youtube channel and stayed under the impression that it didn’t have many speech balloons, which is my main problem with graphic novels.
+I saw Jen Campbell rave about it on her YouTube channel and got the impression that it didn’t have many speech balloons, which is my main problem with graphic novels.
 So, I thought this was a good one to start with.